CLI Workflow

 A project groups tunnels, credentials, and access controls in the hosted platform.
 The CLI selects a project by writing a local context that contains the project endpoint and the associated engine endpoint.

 A context is a local configuration entry that defines how the CLI connects to rstream.
-In practice a context contains an engine address, an authentication token, and optional transport settings such as DNS override, local bind configuration, or proxy settings.
+In practice a context contains a name, an API URL, a project endpoint, an engine address, authentication storage, and optional transport settings such as DNS override, local bind configuration, QUIC transport selection, or proxy settings.
 Contexts can be selected explicitly with --context or set as the default context.

 Hosted control plane and engine data plane